frontendprof/react-sahna-app/README.md

 1. Importing and creating carousel component from react-slick
 2. Applying external style
 3. Importing images and placing them in divs with inline styles

+### TimeTill component

+1. Importing and creating slider component from react-awesome-reveal
+2. Creating layout for timer
+3. Composing logic of timer calculation
+4. Using useCallback hook for performance optimization